cappelnord/life-codes-runtime/Readme.md

 # Life Codes Quick Manual

+## Known Issues
+* Life Codes is currently not yet resilient to "Command/Ctrl ." - in case this was used it might be the best thing to recompile the class library and restart Life Codes.
+This will be fixed soon!
+* After clearing an LCdef "Node not found" messages might appear.
+This is just an cosmetic issue.

 ## Prerequisites
 ### Binaural Room Simulation
 In order to use the `binaural` output mode the [Ambisonics Toolkit (ATK)](https://github.com/ambisonictoolkit/atk-sc3/blob/master/README.md#installing) must be installed.
 This includes the Quark, sc3-plugins as well as the Atk kernels and matrices.